 59. Homer Dary’s Pharmacy with Soda Counter (Red Cross Pharmacy on State Street and Pokorney’s had one, too) where you could get a copper mug of rootbeer for $0.10..or even better a “Suicide”…sugar rush, anyone?
 Woolworth’s also had a lunch counter (sandwiches = 50¢; malts = 25¢; banana split = 39¢; coke was a dime).

 71. Mrs. Trumbull was the curator.
 She knew the provenence of every best deposits item in the NW corner room on the 1st floor, just past the switchboard operator.
 Free, too.

-Memorial Drive used to be called casino games Forrest Street.
+Memorial Drive used to be called Forrest Street.

 Belle City Foundry…lots of work and pollution just south of Horlick Field.
 Used to watch the Belle City Belles play there (League of Their Own).